picocms/Pico/about.md

 ---

 * **General Notes**
-* Larger "About" portion at the beginning?
+* Include a larger "About" portion at the beginning?
   * Should contain all the "Why's" of Pico, before the "How's".
+  * Explain what Pico is better *before* talking about other CMS's.
-* Better image captions
+* Better image captions (Already updated some of them.)

-* **VS Other CMS's**
+* **Disadvantages of Other CMS's**
-* configuration / interface
+* Difficulties with configuration and having to work through an overcomplicated interface / admin panel.
-* limitations when customizing
+* limitations when customizing, harder to create your own unique look and feel if you aren't satisfied with existing themes.

 * **Markdown and YAML**
 * History Lesson / Origins / What & Why
-  * Something about Markdown's standardization and popularity?
+  * Add a section about Markdown's standardization and popularity?

 * **Customization**
 * Link to Themes and Plugins sections separately?
-Link to this page instead of [Customization][Customization]?
-(First/Intro Line) (And one in intro)
+Should they be linked to this page instead of [Customization][Customization]?
+(Line 156) (And one in intro, line 87)
 * **@PhrozenByte** any more to say about Plugins?

 {% endcomment %}